captainvarun/books-api/README.md

 - This project does not include additional entities for things like authors to keep it simple.

-- The database structure has been implemented in a simple way and dies have scope for improvement if used for production applications.
+- The database structure has been implemented in a simple way and does have scope for improvement if used for production applications.

 - To keep it simple, data doesn't persist through docker sessions and for production applications this can be resolved.